Civil rights movement: Brown v. Board of Education, 1954

 On May 18, 1954, Greensboro, North Carolina, became the first city in the South to publicly announce that it would abide by the Supreme Court's Brown v.
 Board of Education ruling.
 "It is unthinkable,' remarked School Board Superintendent Benjamin Smith, 'that we will try to [override] the laws of the United States."
 This positive reception for Brown, together with the appointment of African American David Jones to the school board in 1953, convinced numerous white and black citizens that Greensboro was heading in a progressive direction.
-Integration in Greensboro occurred rather peacefully compared to the process in Southern states such as Alabama, Arkansas, and Virginia where "massive resistance" was practiced by top officials and throughout the states.
+Integration in Greensboro occurred rather peacefully compared to the process in Southern states such as Alabama, Arkansas, and Virginia, where "massive resistance" was practiced by top officials and throughout the states.
 In Virginia, some counties closed their public schools rather than integrate, and many white Christian private schools were founded to accommodate students who used to go to public schools.
 Even in Greensboro, much local resistance to desegregation continued, and in 1969, the federal government found the city was not in compliance with the 1964 Civil Rights Act.
 Transition to a fully integrated school system did not begin until 1971.

 Many Northern cities also had de facto segregation policies, which resulted in a vast gulf in educational resources between black and white communities.
 In Harlem, New York, for example, neither a single new school was built since the turn of the century, nor did a single nursery school exist – even as the Second Great Migration was causing overcrowding.
 Existing schools tended to be dilapidated and staffed with inexperienced teachers.
 Brown helped stimulate activism among New York City parents like Mae Mallory who, with the support of the NAACP, initiated a successful lawsuit against the city and state on Browns principles.
-Mallory and thousands of other parents bolstered the pressure of the lawsuit with a school boycott in 1959.
-During the boycott, some of the first freedom schools of the period were established.
+Mallory and thousands of other parents bolstered the pressure on the school with a boycott in 1959.
+During the boycott, some of the first freedom schools were established.
 The city responded to the campaign by permitting more open transfers to high-quality, historically white schools.
 (New York's African-American community, and Northern desegregation activists generally, now found themselves contending with the problem of white flight, however.)